RomanLut/INAV-X-Plane-HITL/doc/setup.md

 # Flight controller configuration

-Flight controller should be fully configured like for the real flight.
+The flight controller should be fully configured as it would be for a real flight.
 There is no need to configure mixer and motors output.

 Configure **Platform type: Flying wing** for **INAV Sufwing** in **INAV Configurator**.